Adam-Color/age-of-divisiveness-online/README.md

 python3 main.py --debug
 ```

+## Basic controls
+- Use the mouse wheel to zoom in and out.
+- Hold and drag the right mouse button to move the camera.
+- Use the left mouse button to select a unit or a city.
+- When a unit is selected, use the left mouse button to click on a blinking tile to move there; click on a plain tile to deselect the unit.
+- When a city is selected, use the ESC button to return to the map.

 ## Creators
 * [Patryk Majewski](https://github.com/chceswieta)
 * [Krzysztof Szymaniak](https://github.com/krzysztof-szymaniak)
 * [Gabriel Wechta](https://github.com/GabrielWechta)
 * [Błażej Wróbel](https://github.com/bwcs99)

-This project is created as part of a university course on *Wroclaw University of Science and Technology.*
+This project was created as part of a university course at *Wrocław University of Science and Technology.*